 One piece lace hems are sometimes cut along the pattern or they can receive a traditional rolled hem.
 The choice depends on the type of lace and the wishes of the customer.

 Many things effect the final price of a lace hem.
 Lace hems are charged by the number of layers with extra time charged to deal with the lace.
 Extra charges for lace hems can range anywhere from $10 to $200.
-The complexity of the lace, how it was sewn onto the gown and even the type of thread used to sew the lace on, all contribute to a quick hem or a time consuming hem.
-For example, same lace trims come right off with little difficulty; some lace trims need to have each stitch ripped out individually taking more time.
+The complexity of the lace and how it was sewn onto the gown all contribute to the time consuming the hem.

 The use of can-cans or crinolines can sometimes eliminate the need of working on a hem at all.
 Putting a can-can under the skirt will lift it and sometimes it lifts it to a proper hem height.
 Rapids Alterations carries a myriad of styles and sizes of can-cans and rents them for $50 or one may be purchased for an average price of $70.